 Other tools to learn include BackboneJS, AngularJS, Model-View-Controller (MVC), RESTful, and object-relational mapping (ORM).
 Established understanding of server-side templating languages such as Slim and Liquid is also crucial to success.

 Improving one’s skills can help a Ruby on Rails developer earn more.
-On average, a Ruby on Rails developer based in the U.S. can earn as much as US$71,500 annually, according to Payscale.
+On average, a Ruby on Rails developer based in the U.S. can earn as much as US$78,642 annually.

 Who Can Ruby on Rails Developers Get Inspiration From?